MicrosoftDocs/azure-devops-docs/docs/test/load-test/reference-qa.md

 <a name="qaconnectts"></a>

-### Q: Why do I get an "Unable to connect to VSTS due to network failure" error when trying to add apps using the Get Performance Data from Application Insights menu command?
+### Q: Why do I get an "Unable to connect to Azure DevOps due to network failure" error when trying to add apps using the Get Performance Data from Application Insights menu command?

 **A**: This can happen because: